fusioncharts/dev_centre_docs/fusiontime/fusiontime-component/y-axis-in-fusiontime.md

 }
 ```

+Click [here](https://jsfiddle.net/fusioncharts/rcbm1pg6/) to see it in a live chart.

 In the above code, the value of the `type` attribute of `yAxis` object has been set to `log` which renders a chart with the logarithmic y-axis.

-See it in a live chart.
-Click [here](https://jsfiddle.net/fusioncharts/rcbm1pg6/).

 ## Change Log Base